puppetlabs/puppetlabs-apt/README.md

 If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://github.com/puppetlabs/puppetlabs-apt/issues).
 Every Monday the Puppet IA Content Team has [office hours](https://puppet.com/community/office-hours) in the [Puppet Community Slack](http://slack.puppet.com/), alternating between an EMEA friendly time (1300 UTC) and an Americas friendly time (0900 Pacific, 1700 UTC).

-If you have problems getting this module up and running, please [contact Support](http://puppetlabs.com/services/customer-support).
+If you encounter issues getting this module up and running, please [contact Support](http://puppetlabs.com/services/customer-support).

 If you submit a change to this module, be sure to regenerate the reference documentation as follows: